 Employees who retire must also receive a severance pay.
 The severance pay is not less than six months pay for those employed between three and six years.
 Employees with six to ten years of employment are entitled to eight months salary.
 Those employees with more than 10 years of service will receive ten months salary.

-The employer who fails to give severance pay to the employee who retire will be subject to a maximum of six-month imprisonment or a maximum fine of 100,000 Bath, or both.
+The employer who fails to give severance pay to the employee who retire will be subject to a maximum of six-month imprisonment or a maximum fine of 100,000 THB, or both.

 Other than those in transit and citizens of certain countries, all persons are required to obtain a visa in order to enter in Thailand whatever their purpose may be (traveling, working, studying or simple retire in Thailand).